Logo of The Journal of Antiques & Collectibles featuring a blue circular design with the initials "AJC" in the center.

 Erica Wilson: Sharing Joy through Embroidery

-Colorful embroidered floral and abstract motifs on fabric, showcasing intricate needlework designs relevant to textile art and women's needlework history.
+Colorful embroidered floral and animal motifs on fabric, showcasing intricate designs and craftsmanship, relevant to discussions on women's needlework in the context of textile history.

 By Linda EatonJohn L. & Marjorie P. McGraw Director of Collections and the Senior Curator of Textiles at Winterthur Museum Until relatively recently, scholarship on women’s needlework has focused on the 17th, 18th, and early 19th centuries.
 Susan Burrows…